Our Lady of Lourdes Grotto Shrine, San Jose del Monte: Status

-Because of the dispute, the Our Lady of Lourdes Grotto Shrine was not officially recognized as a Catholic pilgrimage site by the Diocese of Malolos from 2004 to 2024.
-In 2019, the diocese reiterated its non-recognition of the shrine and said in a statement that priests holding rites at the site are suspended by the Catholic church.
+Because of the dispute, the Our Lady of Lourdes Grotto Shrine was not officially recognized as a Roman Catholic pilgrimage site by the Diocese of Malolos from 2004 to 2024.
+In 2019, the diocese reiterated its non-recognition of the shrine and said in a statement that priests holding rites at the site are suspended by the Roman Catholic church.

-The shrine was ultimately recognized again as a Catholic pilgrimage site after the Guanzon family had it donated and formally transferred to the diocese on July 20, 2024.
+The shrine was ultimately recognized again as a Roman Catholic pilgrimage site after the Guanzon family had it donated and formally transferred to the diocese on July 20, 2024.